Happy Tuesday! Starting off your day with these Apple Cinnamon Energy Balls. Snack, breakfast, dessert?!? Your choice – it’s all good 🙂

 As you might expect from me, I’ve included an optional drizzle for these bad boys.
 And note, this drizzle is not clean eating.
 That’s why it’s optional 😉 .
 But as I’ve explained before, I also like balance and the occasional touch of decadence, and I think some melted sea salt caramel chips are perfect for these Apple Cinnamon Energy Balls.
 It complements the flavour, and turns these little bites into more of a sweet treat.
 Totally appropriate for a post-meal dessert!

 And….I think I’ll leave it there for today.
 Like this recipe, this post is short and sweet!
 But I bet I have you thinking about these energy bites for breakfast now?!
 Totally tempting, isn’t it?!?!
 If you make them, be sure to let me know in the comments below or take a pic and tag it @crumbtopbaking on Instagram!Print

 Apple Cinnamon Energy Balls

-These Apple Cinnamon Energy Balls are quick and easy to make and packed with fibre, protein and clean eating ingredients like cinnamon, dried apple rings, almond butter, almonds, pistachios, gluten-free rolled oats and maple syrup.
-That’s it!
-Clean and simple.
-But would you eat them for breakfast, dessert or a snack?
-There’s an optional sea salt caramel drizzle, so perhaps that will help you decide!
+Apple Cinnamon Energy Balls are quick and easy to make and packed with fibre, protein and clean eating ingredients like cinnamon, dried apple rings, almond butter, almonds, pistachios, gluten-free rolled oats and maple syrup.
+Top them with a sea salt caramel drizzle for a decadent treat!